pulumi/pulumi-hugo/themes/default/content/what-is/what-are-circleci-secrets.md

   build:
     docker:
       - image: circleci/python:3.8
     steps:
       - checkout
       # Your build steps here...

 workflows:
   version: 2
-  build_workflow:
+  build_and_deploy:
     jobs:
+      - build
+      # Deploy step that uses the secret
-      - build:
+      - deploy:
-          context: production
+          name: Deploy to Production
+          command: |
+            echo "Deploying to production..."
+            # Use the API_KEY secret in your deployment script or command
+            ./deploy_script.sh $API_KEY
 ```

 In this example:

-1. A job named `build` is defined, which uses the `production` context.
-2. The `production` context is a place where you can store environment variables, including secrets like `API_KEY`.
-3. Access controls and permissions for the `production` context can be managed through the CircleCI web interface.

-To set up fine-grained access controls:

-1. **Navigate to the CircleCI web interface.**
-2. **Go to the "Settings" page for your project.**
-3. **Select "Contexts" from the sidebar.**
-4. **Click on the `production` context.**
-5. **Manage access controls and permissions for team members or specific roles.**

-By following these steps, you ensure that only authorized personnel with the appropriate permissions can manage and utilize CircleCI secrets within the specified context.
-This approach enhances security by restricting access to sensitive information and maintaining a clear separation of concerns within your CI/CD pipeline.
+- The `build` job is defined with its necessary steps.
+- The `build_and_deploy` workflow is defined, including the `build` job.
+- A subsequent job, named `deploy`, is included in the workflow.
+This job may represent the deployment step of your CI/CD process.
+- Inside the `deploy` job, you can reference the `API_KEY` secret by using the `$API_KEY` syntax.
+This allows you to securely pass the secret value to your deployment script or command.

+Remember to adjust the job names, workflow structure, and secret references according to your specific project requirements.
+This example demonstrates the basic concept of integrating a CircleCI secret into your workflow by referencing it in the configuration file.

 ### Challenges and Considerations

 Using CircleCI secrets comes with certain challenges and considerations that organizations should be aware of to ensure a secure and efficient CI/CD pipeline.
-Here are three key challenges:

-1. **Management of Secrets Overhead:**
-   - *Challenge:* As the number of secrets and contexts grows, managing them effectively can become challenging.
+- **Management of Secrets Overhead:**  As the number of secrets and contexts grows, managing them effectively can become challenging.
 Teams need to keep track of which secrets are used where and by whom.
-   - *Consideration:* Establish clear naming conventions and documentation for secrets and contexts.
-Regularly review and audit secrets to ensure they are up-to-date and properly managed.
+It's important to establish clear naming conventions and documentation for secrets and contexts.
+Also, regularly review and audit secrets to ensure they are up-to-date and properly managed.
 Consider automating the rotation process to reduce the manual effort required.

-2. **Access Control Complexity:**
-   - *Challenge:* Setting up fine-grained access controls is crucial, but it can become complex as teams and projects scale.
+- **Access Control Complexity:** Setting up fine-grained access controls is crucial, but it can become complex as teams and projects scale.
 Defining and maintaining access permissions for different roles and responsibilities can be challenging.
-   - *Consideration:* Regularly review and update access controls as team structures evolve.
+Regularly review and update access controls as team structures evolve.
 Clearly define roles and responsibilities to determine who needs access to specific secrets.
 Consider using role-based access control (RBAC) principles to simplify and organize permissions.

-3. **Integration with External Secret Management Systems:**
-   - *Challenge:* Organizations may already have established processes for secrets management using external tools, and integrating these with CircleCI secrets can be complex.
-   - *Consideration:* Evaluate whether integrating with an external secrets management system is necessary for your organization.
+- **Integration with External Secret Management Systems:**  Organizations may already have established processes for secrets management using external tools, and integrating these with CircleCI secrets can be complex.
+Evaluate whether integrating with an external secrets management system is necessary for your organization.
 If required, explore solutions that seamlessly integrate with CircleCI and provide a unified approach to secrets management.
 Ensure that the chosen solution aligns with your security and compliance requirements.

 Addressing these challenges and considerations requires a thoughtful approach to secrets management, clear communication within the development team, and a commitment to maintaining security best practices throughout the CI/CD pipeline.
 Regular reviews and updates to your secret management strategy will help ensure a secure and efficient development process.